sbidoul/runboat/README.md

 - k8s init container timeout
 - better error handling in API (return 400 on user errors)
 - basic tests
-- build and publish runboat container image
+- publish runboat container image
 - look at other TODO in code to see if anything important remains
 - basic UI (single page with a combo box to select repo and show builds by branch/pr, with start/stop buttons)